-If AC power is available, the solar panel can be replaced with an optional 120/240 AC/DC Line Power Supply - LPS, figure 36, intrinsically safe barrier, and an enclosure for Class I, Division 1, Group C, D locations.
-The battery is included in the system to provide system operation and back up power for up to 30 days, in the event of an AC power failure.
+The 8300L standard system is powered using a 120/240 AC/DC Line Power Supply - LPS, figure 32, intrinsically safe barrier, and an enclosure for Class I, Division 1, Group C, D locations. refer to the Wiring Control Document on page 116 in Appendix D. The battery is included in the system to provide system operation and back up power for up to 30 days, in the event of an AC power failure.
+The battery is continuously monitored and an alarm signal is sent if the voltage falls below 11.0 volts.
+During normal charging operation the LED, located on the front of the LPS-120/240 will illuminate.